About Us

 At Dragonfly Foods, we pride ourselves on using only the best all-natural, 100% organic ingredients, locally-sourced wherever possible.

 We’ve been hand-making tofu products in Devon since 1984, using an authentic Japanese process practiced for thousands of years.
 Our tofu is pressed carefully and delicately to ensure the proteins do not go tough.
 The result?
-A premium textured tofu that retains a good structure and absorbs flavours well.
+A premium Japanese textured tofu that retains a good structure and moisture which absorbs flavours such as Umami well.

 All our products are free-from…